fcf-framework/fcfParallel/README.md

 1. The transfer of the argument by value is done simply by transferring the value.

 2. If the argument of the function `FCF_PARALLEL_MAIN` is a pointer and does not require a calculation result, then you need to use the function `fcf:::Parallel:::refArg` to transfer data.
-The source data can be either an index or an object `std::vector`.
+The source data can be either an pointer or an object `std::vector`.

 3. If the argument is a pointer in the memory of which the result of the calculation is recorded, then the function `fcf::::Parallel:::refArg` should contain the following parameters when transmitting the argument: